sporeventexplosion/FSND_Project_2_3/README.md

 ### How to Run

-1. Once connected to the VM as explained above, execute `cd /vagrant/tournament` in the SSH terminal.
+1. Clone and connect to the VM as explained above.

+2. Execute `cd /vagrant/tournament` in the SSH terminal.

-2. Here, you can run `python` and import the tournament file for use, or you can run `python tournament_test.py` to validate that the functions in tournament.py are working properly.
+3. Here, you can run `python` and import the tournament file for use, or you can run `python tournament_test.py` to validate that the functions in tournament.py are working properly.

 ## Full Stack Nanodegree Project 3
 Catalog Web App